mistergoomba/13-day-stories/docs/trecena-creation-guide.md

 Additionally, reference existing data files in the `data/` directory (e.g., `data/trecena-toj.js`) for format structure and examples.

 When starting a new chat, the user will specify which type of request they need (see Section 16 above).
+Each request type has its own workflow:

+- **Request Type 1 (Build Story):** See Section 18
+- **Request Type 2 (Build Horoscopes):** See Section 19
+- **Request Type 3 (Build Affirmations):** See Section 20
+- **Request Type 4 (Build Meditations):** See Section 21
+- **Request Types 5-7:** See Section 16 for instructions

 ---

 ## 🤝 **18.
-Collaborative Trecena Building Workflow**
+Collaborative Story Building Workflow**

-When the user requests to build a new trecena, you MUST follow this collaborative workflow. **Never generate JSON until explicitly approved.** Always present options and wait for user feedback.
+When the user requests to build a story for a trecena, you MUST follow this collaborative workflow. **Never generate JSON until explicitly approved.** Always present options and wait for user feedback.

 ### **Phase 1: Trecena Discovery & Overview**

-When user says "I want to build [Nawal] trecena":
+When user says "I want to build a story for [Nawal] trecena":

 1. **Acknowledge the request** and confirm the nawal name
 2. **Provide brief overview**: